Lemoncode/react-hooks-by-example/01-use-state/Readme.md

 # 01 Use State

-In this basic sample we will just state to a function component, using _React.useState_
+In this basic sample we will just add state to a function component, using _React.useState_

 # Steps